0cjs/sedoc/8bit/apple2/README.md

   into the frame buffer and reading the select soft switch for the current mode (e.g., $C051 for text mode) which will usually return the data most recently read by the last video read φ1 cycle.
+- [mmphosis] has sample code to do this.
+- The [Apple II Mouse Card][mouse] used a similar technique except that it had a flip-flop that would capture `D0` during Φ1; the test would read that to figure out a value for the 6522 timer.

 Other I/O